blog - Fermenting culture in the world of fermented foods

 Kombucha is a natural tea drink, fermented with the help of billions of living beneficial microorganisms.
 Over thousands of years, microbes and mankind have evolved together into a beautiful symbiotic relationship.
 Let's peak into the miniature world of these tiny creatures and learn what they have to offer us.
+Welcome to the universe of fermented foods!

 What is fermentation?